puppetlabs/trapperkeeper/README.md

   shutdown / cleanup
 * Your code has a dependency on some other code that has a managed lifecycle
-* Your code requires external configuration that you would like to make consistent with other puppetlabs / trapperkeeper applications
+* Your code requires external configuration that you would like to make consistent with other puppetlabs / Trapperkeeper applications

 ### Separating Logic From Service Definitions

-In general, it's a good idea to keep the code that implements your business logic completely separated from the trapperkeeper service binding.
+In general, it's a good idea to keep the code that implements your business logic completely separated from the Trapperkeeper service binding.
 This makes it much easier to test your functions as functions, without the need to boot up the whole framework.
 It also makes your code more re-usable and portable.
 Here's a more concrete example.